eavc/ash_authentication/documentation/tutorials/stytch.md

   - `authorization_servers` – an array with your Stytch issuer (your project domain).
   - `scopes_supported` – the scopes your MCP server understands (e.g. `openid`, `profile`, `email`, plus any resource-specific scopes).

-- Resource indicator: In your Stytch strategy, include the same `resource` value in `authorization_params`.
-Example: `authorization_params scope: "openid profile email", resource: "https://example.com/mcp"`.
+- Resource indicator: Configure the same `resource` value on the strategy’s `resource_indicator` option.
+AshAuthentication injects it automatically into both the authorization and token requests so MCP clients comply with RFC 8707 without extra boilerplate.

 - Dynamic Client Registration (DCR): MCP clients obtain `client_id`/`client_secret` by registering against Stytch’s DCR endpoint.
 This is handled by the MCP client and Stytch — you only reference those credentials in your server via `AshAuthentication.Secret`.

-- Audience validation: If your access tokens include an `aud` claim tied to the `resource` URI, configure `trusted_audiences` in your strategy to contain that URI so tokens are accepted only for your MCP server.
+- Audience validation: Tokens issued by Stytch include an `aud` claim.
+Ensure `trusted_audiences` contains the same `resource_indicator` value (you'll see a compile-time warning if it does not).
+At runtime the Assent verifier will reject tokens whose `aud` is not in that list, so keep it in sync with the PRM document.

 - Discovery: Stytch publishes OAuth 2.1 Authorization Server metadata at `/.well-known/oauth-authorization-server` (not `/.well-known/openid-configuration`).
 The Stytch strategy defaults to this path and Assent uses the needed fields from that document.